dotnet/designs/accepted/install-locations.md

 The biggest problem is with the app-contained hosts which we can't service in any way.
 So introducing new install types or changing the default location can be breaking for apps using old hosts.

-The problem already exists since the `apphost` has been shipped in .NET Core 2.1 with support for framework dependent apps.
-Fortunately this feature is not widely used yet.
+The problem already exists since the `apphost` has been shipped in .NET Core 2.2 with support for framework dependent apps.
+The feature is used only occasionally.
+The most common case is probably dotnet global tools (`dotnet tool install -g <tool>`) which create framework dependent `apphost` for each installed tool.

-In .NET Core 3.0 the situation will be very different.
-Framework dependent `apphost` is the default for apps.
+In .NET Core 3.0 framework dependent apps use an `apphost` by default, which makes this case far more prevalent.
 Scenarios requiring the other hosts are also likely to be relatively common (COM, IJW, native hosting).
 So the hosts which we ship with .NET Core 3.0 will be spread across all machines running .NET Core (not just development but production as well) without any ability to service them directly.

 This means that .NET Core 3.0 is the last chance to get the algorithms for install locations modified in "breaking ways".
 Future release will very likely have to be 100% backward compatible in this regard.